Affiliate links on Android Authority may earn us a commission. Learn more.

 Beginner's guide to installing Lineage OS on your Android device

-PLEASE NOTE: Flashing software on a device is an “at your own risk” activity.
-Even if you follow our guide to-the-letter, we can’t accept any responsibility if your device breaks.
-Our guide is meant for educational purposes, and we offer no guarantees on success.
+PLEASE NOTE: Flashing software like Lineage OS on a device is an “at your own risk” activity.
+Even if you follow our guide to the letter, we can’t accept any responsibility if your device breaks.
+Our guide is meant for educational purposes, and we offer no guarantees of success.

 First, a primer

 Before you get all crazy messing with the software of your device, you should know some basics.
 There are some terms and protocols that many sites and walkthroughs will assume you already know, which could make things confusing if you don’t.